seungwoochoe/dictionanki/README.md

 ## Limitations
 - This code only work with words with no spaces (this code can't be used to format definition of word "high school").
-- Formatting is not perfect.
-For example, if there are keywords like "noun" in definition of word, formatting might not act as intended.
-Also, places of "[with object]" kind of things might not the same as original dictionary.
 - I test this code only with *New Oxford American Dictionary (English (US))*.